-Just about everyone knows what hay fever is - the seasonal itching, sneezing, and runny nose caused by the type of pollen that happens to be in the air particularly during the spring or fall.
-But what most people don’t know is that hay fever is just one manifestation of a more basic condition called allergic rhinitis.
-Whenever a stuffy nose, dark circles under the eyes, or post-nasal drip persists as a chronic condition, allergic rhinitis could be the cause.
+Just about everyone knows what hay fever is - the seasonal itching, sneezing, and runny nose caused by the type of pollen that happens to be in the air.
+What most people don't know is that hay fever is just one sign of a more basic condition called allergic rhinitis.
+Whenever a stuffy nose, dark circles under the eyes, or post-nasal drip persists as a chronic (long-term) condition, allergic rhinitis could be the cause.

 What is allergic rhinitis?

 Allergic rhinitis is an allergic reaction of the upper respiratory system to a substance called an allergen, which is anything that causes an allergy.
-These reactions will occur either seasonally or perennially (throughout the year).
+These reactions will occur either seasonally (during certain seasons of the year) or perennially (throughout the year).

 Seasonal rhinitis comes and goes with the reproductive cycles of plants and fungi (mold).
-At certain times of the year specific to their species and geographic region, plants release pollen into the air, and fungi release spores.
-Those people who are allergic to one or more kinds of these allergens will develop allergic rhinitis.
+At certain times of the year (depending on their species and where they are located), plants release pollen into the air, and fungi release spores.
+People who are allergic to one or more kinds of these allergens will develop allergic rhinitis.

-Tree pollen tends to be the cause of symptoms in the spring.
-Grass pollen tends to be the culprits in the summer, and ragweed and other weeds tend to be the problem in the fall.
+Tree pollen tends to be the cause of symptoms in the spring, grass pollen in the summer, and ragweed and other weeds in the fall.
 Fungi are suspect over a much longer period because they release their spores from late March until November.

-Weather influences the severity of allergy symptoms because it affects the daily pollen count.
-Pollen counts tend to be at their highest on warm, dry, and breezy mornings and at their lowest on rainy, cool days.
-Generally, the severity of your allergic reaction will correspond to the rise and fall of the pollen count.
+Weather influences how severe allergy symptoms will be because it affects the daily pollen count.
+Pollen counts tend to be at their highest on warm, dry, and breezy mornings, and at their lowest on rainy, cool days.
+Generally, your allergic reaction will be severe or mild, depending on the rise and fall of the pollen count.

 As the name suggests, perennial rhinitis occurs all year round.
 It is caused by allergens whose production is not tied to any seasonal cycle.
 Common examples are dust mites, animal dander, and molds.
-Dust mite allergens can be found in pillows, down-filled clothing and bedding, draperies, upholstery, thick carpeting.
-Symptoms will be steady if you come into contact with the allergen daily, but they can come and go if your contact is only intermittent.
-It also is possible for a sustained reaction to a perennial allergen to mask a seasonal allergy.
+Dust mite allergens can be found in pillows, down-filled clothing and bedding, draperies, upholstery, and thick carpeting.
+Symptoms will be steady if you come into contact with the allergen every day, but they can come and go if you only have occasional contact.
+It also is possible that if you have a constant reaction to a perennial allergen that you may actually have a seasonal allergy.

-The symptoms of allergic rhinitis are the result of your immune system protecting itself from what it perceives as an invading substance.
-Most evidence suggests that genetics determine whether your body will mount this kind of defense.
+The symptoms of allergic rhinitis are caused by your immune system protecting itself from what it identifies as an invading substance.
+Most evidence suggests that genetics (heredity) determine whether your body will mount this kind of defense.

-This allergic response begins with the production of allergic (IgE) antibodies. (special type of proteins produced by the body).
-The job of these antibodies is to find molecules of the offending substance in the bloodstream and tissues and to escort them to the body’s mast cells for destruction.
-As the mast cells , type of allergy cells, destroy the allergens, a chemical called histamine is released into the bloodstream and certain mucous membranes (specifically, the lining of the nose or eyes).
+This allergic response begins with the production of allergic (IgE) antibodies (special type of proteins produced by the body).
+The job of these antibodies is to find molecules of the offending substance in the bloodstream and tissues and to escort them to the body's mast cells (a type of allergy cell) for destruction.
+As the mast cells destroy the allergens, a chemical called histamine is released into the bloodstream and certain mucous membranes (specifically, the lining of the nose or eyes).

-Histamine inflames the sinuses and eyelids, making them red and swollen.
+Histamine makes the sinuses and eyelids red and swollen.
 It also triggers the sneezing reflex.
-The swelling is designed to block more of the allergens from entering the body, and sneezing is a method of expelling them.
-Histamine also causes itching and permits fluids to enter the nasal tissue, resulting in congestion and a runny nose.
+The swelling is designed to block more of the allergens from entering the body, and sneezing is a method of getting rid of them.
+Histamine also causes itching and allows fluids to enter the nasal tissue, which results in congestion (stuffiness) and a runny nose.

 How are allergies identified?